27 Mobsters With The Weirdest Mob Nicknames

 John “Johnny Sausage” Barbato

-Another capo in the Genovese Family, and yeah…not the most flattering of nicknames for John Barbato.
+Another capo in the Genovese Family — and not the most flattering of nicknames.
 What you probably didn’t know is that Barbato is a distant cousin to the Prime Minister of the Underworld, Frank Costello, and cousin to Willie Moretti.
-Add to that the fact that he also the uncle to Nancy Sinatra!
+He was also the uncle to Nancy Sinatra.
+Despite all this, nobody knows exactly why he was called Johnny Sausage.
+Some things remain a mystery.

 Anthony “Gaspipe” Casso